danielharrell/open-eyes-lect-2017-18/Open.md

 openness to the world, and turn the way things are, however they are, into the way they merely seem.
 Instead, the way things seem *is* the way things are, and claims to the contrary sound incredible.
-We are open to the world, as a matter of course, *without* being enclosed.
+We are open to the world, without being enclosed, as a matter of course.

 But it is this claim we are more likely to find incredible, even from the standpoint of common sense.
-For in common sense, we could say, there is a kind of self-knowledge, where we first learn the limits of our openness to the world, and the difference between how things seem and how things are.
-When I mistake one thing for another, it is common sense to catch myself, and correct myself.
-Or to call a pair of railroad tracks parallel, even as we see them converge.
-But the passage from Bergson invites us to reconsider the reasons for this.
+For how could the way things seem be the way things are?
+And what is common sense, if not a lesson in their difference?
+And a lesson writ large in a book like *Middlemarch*?
+I need not be Dorothea to mistake one thing for another; and when I do, it is common sense to catch myself, and correct myself.
+Or if I see a pair of railroad tracks, or highway lines, converge to a point in the distance, I would lack common sense if I doubted they were parallel, despite their look.

+But this, I think, is the common sense that Bergson describes.
+His description, however, invites us to re-think its lesson.
 When I mistake one thing for another, but catch and correct myself, the difference between seeming and being is not being maintained, but resolved.
 To maintain it would take an act of thought *beyond* common sense, like Plato's cave, or Descartes' deceiver.
-And the thought will be more like a postulate than like a phenomenon, even if it persuades us that how things seem is *not* how they are.
+And as these examples suggest, this thought will be more like a postulate than like a phenomenon, even if it convinces us to distinguish seeming from being as a matter of principle.
 This conviction will never make the world look like a cave to common sense, or allow it to discover the deceiver.

 Nor will parallels ever look otherwise, even in convergence to a point.
 For in this convergence, to common sense, the distance between parallels is not decreasing, but receding.
-Just as any object of sight will look as if it is approaching or retreating, not growing or shrinking, as it gets closer or farther away.
-If objects are to look otherwise, it will again take an act of thought beyond common sense, in this case involving the postulate that Lobachevski strips from Euclid, leaving the geometric world in a state to astonish the seniors, where how things seem is no longer how they are.
+And the same is true of any object of sight: as it gets closer or farther away, its look, to common sense, will not be that it grows or shrinks, but that it approaches or retreats.
+And if objects are to look otherwise, such as parallels that look indeed like they converge, it will again take an act of thought beyond common sense, in this case involving the postulate of parallels that Lobachevski strips from Euclid, leaving the geometric world in a state to astonish the seniors, where how things seem is no longer how they are.

+But if common sense can be so astonished, at acts of thought beyond it, then why not consider it naive, like a Euclid lacking in rigor?
+(Revise from here.)
+Or contented, hastened, like a Hume grown tired If the lesson of common sense is that seeming and being are the same, yet it possible Why is the lesson of common sense a form of wisdom rather than ignorance, if the lesson
+,to learn, as it were, that seeming and being are the same, as if we were open without being enclosed, then the way things seem is the way things are, Why not take itsthe lesson of common sense is that how things seem

+Here, too, I think the passage from
+Bergson invites us to re-think the lesson in common sense, especially if we take the word "common" to mean "shared", and think of examples where we share.
+(Revise from here, perhaps use "lesson" language from above again.)

-And while this astonishment of common sense might be thought naive, like a Euclid lacking in rigor, there are other ways into the passage of Bergson, and the presence of openness that it describes, to make common sense look enlightened.
+One answer, I think, is lurking in the word "common", if we take it to mean "shared", and think of what we share there are other ways into the passage of Bergson, and the presence of openness that it describes, to make common sense look enlightened.
 Outside seminar, for example, we might talk as if it involved the examining of opinions.
 But this is also to talk as if the seminar contained chairs without a table.
-For inside seminar, having your point be called an opinion is a way of dismissing it rather than pursuing it, and as if you were speaking from your chair rather than putting something on the table. , rather than attempting to put something on the table.
+For inside seminar, having your point be called an opinion is a way of dismissing it rather than pursuing it, and as if you were speaking from your chair rather than putting something on the table.
+, rather than attempting to put something on the table.
 Philosophical speculation may even have convinced you that, yes, your point was indeed an opinion, and perhaps nothing more.
 But in the seminar it has to become something more to make the conversation move forward.
 Or to put this another way, your point might just be your opinion, but this is  And it becomes something more at the table, And we could say that the common sense of seminar and that you are so enclosed in your openness that ; We may have perfectly good reasons, Outside seminar, in other words, we talk as if we were enclosed in openness and could only , And the difference between being outside and inside seminar is like the difference between being outside and inside common sense. would feel like a way of dismissing it rather than And behind this talk there would be much philosophical speculation ,is sometimes thought to lack the kowing rigor of a modern, without the rigor of a modern, But suppose common sense were deceived in this.
 There would be no way for common sense to discover it, or allow us to accept it, without something like astonishment.
 For if there is to be a real difference between seeming and being, where parallel lines can look otherwise, or straight lines can look otherwise, or objects in general can look otherwise, then the difference---as we learn from Lobachevski---will rest on a postulate rather than phenomenon, and only challenge common sense by contradicting it.
 Or to broaden the point, we could say that for common sense, any difference between seeming and being can be resolved, as I can catch myself, and correct myself, when I mistake one thing for another.
 To maintain the difference rather than resolve it, then, will take an act of thought *beyond* common sense, and contrary to it.
 We will need Plato's cave, or Descartes' deceiver, or some like appeal to what, again, we might call a postulate rather than phenomenon, to persuade us that the way things seem is *not* the way they are.
 For even if we are persuaded, the way things seem *will seem* like the way they are.
 The world will never look like a cave to common sense, and the deceiver will never be discovered.

 Nor is common sense naive in this, a sign of which lurks in the word "common", if we take it not to mean "low", but